jdevfullstack/github-stats-guide/README.md

 All you need is the initiative to follow others too.
 It's just like building a linkedin network.

-The simple rule is try to reach out: follow others that will follow you back and for those who followed you, follow them back.
+The simple rule is trying to reach out: follow others that will follow you back and for those who followed you, follow them back.
 The chances are high if you follow those who are willing to follow others too.